ot2i7ba/WebTracker/README.md

 - **bookmarklet.txt**<br/>Contains the JavaScript code for the bookmarklet, which enables users to send bookmarks to the main application easily.

-# Last Update (2024-07-25)
-I've made some updates to the Simple Bookmarklet Web-Link-Tracker to enhance security and functionality.
-Check out the changes below:

-- **Security Boost with IN_APP Constant**<br/>Added the IN_APP constant to make sure certain files can’t be accessed directly.
-It’s defined in favorites.php and checked in favconfig.php and blacklist.php to block unauthorized access.

-- **Switched from blacklist.txt to blacklist.php**<br/>The domain blacklist is now in blacklist.php instead of blacklist.txt.
-This is more secure because it prevents direct access.

-- **Switched from proxy.txt to proxy.json**<br/>The log file for the proxy has been switched from proxy.txt to proxy.json to better structure the data and make it easier to manage.

 # Configuration

 ### favconfig.php